i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

-WH questions come up a lot in pediatric language therapy!
+WH questions in speech therapy come up a lot!
 They’re really functional and seem to be easily noticed as a weakness by teachers and parents.

 I wanted to share a few thoughts when targeting WH questions as well as a few of my favorite resources for targeting WH questions at a variety of language levels.